napari/cookiecutter-napari-plugin/PROMPTS.md

 The convention for these packages is that they should have short, all-lowercase names, with hyphens preferred over underscores for separating words.
-Note that for user-facing text, napari and the napari-hub will use the `display_name` (below).
+Note that for user-facing text, napari and the napari hub will use the `display_name` (below).

 ## github_repository_url